cnorick/curse-of-strahd-notes/Session Notes/Session 3.md

 Still incensed at these ghouls' snarling, [[Bardolf]] first throws a rock at them in the dark, the runs headlong toward them.
 He finds theses beasts tucked into the earthen walls, and calls for [[Pelanil]] for backup. [[Pelanil]] strikes them with his mace which causes them to retreat into the dirt.

 ## The Durst's Bedroom
 Back together again, the part makes their way into an underground bedroom.
-The first inside, [[Elora]] sees [[Gustav Durst]] hanging from the ceiling, and discov
+The first inside, [[Elora]] sees [[Gustav Durst]] hanging from the ceiling, and discovers his [[Gustav Durst's Suicide Note|suicide note]]  on the bed next to him.
+The note tells us that:
+- [[Elizabeth Durst]] was the one w

 ## The Shrine